AMReX-Astro/Nyx/Docs/sphinx_documentation/source/NyxInputs.rst

 .. toctree::
    :maxdepth: 1

-| The  executable reads run-time information from an “inputs” file
+  The  executable reads run-time information from an “inputs” file which you put on the command line.
-  (which you put on the command line) and from a “probin” file, the name of which is usually defined in the inputs file, but which defaults to “``probin``”.
-To set the “probin” file name in the inputs file:
-| **amr.probin_file** = *my_special_probin*
-| for example, has the Fortran code read a file called
-  *my_special_probin*.

 Problem Geometry
 ================